 “I’m just a teacher.”

 She didn’t say it in a sarcastic way, as I have done many times when others degrade our profession.
 She didn’t say it in an apologetic way, as I have done when explaining my lack of time or income.
-She didn’t even say it in an angry way, as I have done when feeling overworked and the stress/anxiety kicks in.
+She didn’t even say it in an angry way, as I have done when feeling overworked and the stress and anxiety kicks in.

 She said it in a completely conversational way.